-We implement a prototype, \proto (\underline{D}e\underline{C}on \underline{V}erifier), for verifying declarative smart contracts. \proto performs sound verification of safety invariants using mathematical induction.
+We implement a prototype, \proto (\underline{D}e\underline{C}on \underline{V}erifier), for verifying declarative smart contracts.
+Properties are specified as declarative queries for safety violations in the DeCon language. \proto verifies safety invariants using mathematical induction on the sequence of transactions.
 A typical challenge in induction is to infer inductive invariants that can help prove the target property.
-A key insight is that the DeCon language exposes the exact logical predicates that are necessary for constructing such inductive invariants, which makes inductive invariant inference tractable.
+Our key insight for addressing this challenge is that the DeCon language exposes the exact logical predicates that are necessary for constructing inductive invariants, which makes inductive invariant inference tractable.

-As another benefit of using DeCon as the verification target, DeCon provides uniform interfaces for both contract implementation and property specification.
-It models the smart contract states as relational databases, and properties as violation queries against these databases.
-Thus, both the smart contract transaction logic and properties can be specified in a declarative and succinct way.
-With \proto, developers can specify both the contract logic and its properties in DeCon, and have it verified and implemented automatically.
+Another benefit of using DeCon is that it provides uniform interfaces for both contract implementation and property specification.
+Specifically, DeCon models the smart contract states as relational databases, and properties as violation queries against these databases.
+Thus, developers can specify both the contract logic and its properties in a declarative and succinct way, and finish the verification and implementation automatically.

-This paper makes the following contributions. \begin{itemize} \item A sound and efficient verification method for smart contracts, targeting contract-level safety invariants that is based on a declarative specification language and induction proof strategy (Sections~\ref{sec:program-transformation},~\ref{sec:verification-method}). \item A domain-specific adaptation of the Houdini algorithm~\cite{lahiri2009complexity} to infer inductive invariants for induction proof (Section~\ref{sec:verification-method}). \item An open-source verification tool for future study and comparison. \item Evaluation that compares \proto with state-of-the-art verification tools, on ten representative benchmark smart contracts. \proto successfully verifies all benchmarks, is able to handle benchmarks not supported by other tools, and is significantly more efficient than baseline tools.
-In some instances, \proto completes verification within seconds when other tools timeout after an hour (Section~\ref{sec:eval}). \end{itemize}
+This paper makes the following contributions. \begin{itemize} \item A verification method for smart contracts, targeting contract-level safety invariants based on a declarative specification language and the induction proof strategy (Sections~\ref{sec:program-transformation},~\ref{sec:verification-method}). \item A domain-specific adaptation of the Houdini algorithm~\cite{lahiri2009complexity} to infer inductive invariants for automated proof (Section~\ref{sec:verification-method}). \item An open-source verification tool for future study and comparison. \item Evaluation that compares \proto with state-of-the-art verification tools, on 20 representative benchmark smart contracts.
+Specifically, \proto successfully verifies all benchmarks, including the ones not supported by other tools.
+Furthermore, it is significantly more efficient than other tools in terms of verification time (Section~\ref{sec:eval}). \end{itemize}